saeyslab/nichenetr/vignettes/seurat_steps.md

 expressed_genes_sender = list_expressed_genes_sender %>% unlist() %>% unique()
 ```

-## 2\.
-Define a gene set of interest: these are the genes in the “receiver/target” cell population that are potentially affected by ligands expressed by interacting cells (e.g. genes differentially expressed upon cell-cell interaction)
+## 2. Define a gene set of interest: these are the genes in the “receiver/target” cell population that are potentially affected by ligands expressed by interacting cells (e.g. genes differentially expressed upon cell-cell interaction)

 Here, the gene set of interest are the genes differentially expressed in
 CD8 T cells after LCMV infection.
 The condition of interest is thus
-‘LCMV’, whereas the reference/steady-state condition is ‘SS’.
+‘LCMV,’ whereas the reference/steady-state condition is ‘SS.’
+The notion
+of conditions can be extracted from the metadata column ‘aggregate.’
 The
-notion of conditions can be extracted from the metadata column
-‘aggregate’.
-The method to calculate the differential expression is
+method to calculate the differential expression is here the standard
-here the standard Seurat Wilcoxon test, but this can be changed if
+Seurat Wilcoxon test, but this can be changed if necessary.
-necessary.

 ``` r
 seurat_obj_receiver= subset(seuratObj, idents = receiver)